prodasl/zkSNARK-playground/README.md

 - [zkSNARKs](https://eprint.iacr.org/2011/443.pdf) (what we're doing here)
     - stands for zero-knowledge succinct non-interactive argument of knowledge
     - allows a prover to prove that they correctly performed a series of calculations defined by an algebraic/arithmetic circuit
-    - requires a "trusted setup" ceremony
+    - requires a "trusted setup" ceremony (page 1, 3rd paragraph of the linked paper)
     - security model is based on discrete logarithm of elliptic curves (thus **not** quantum resistant)
     - proofs sizes are decoupled from the size of the computational circuit (thus the succinct descriptor)
-    - inherently non-interactive (proofs can be checked by a smart contract)
+    - fairly mature technology with lots of software implementations and production deployments

 There are many other types (like ring signatures) but that is enough for our purposes.